 Recycled water is clean and safe (for non-potable water usage) and can be used for irrigating food crops, including root crops, where water has direct contact with the plant, parks and playgrounds, school yards, residential and commercial landscaping, golf courses and more.

-"Irrigating San Francisco Bay Area Landscapes with Recycled Water" is an easy-to-use 20-page document that includes a plant list for the Bay Area.
+"Irrigating San Francisco Bay Area Landscapes with Recycled Water(PDF, 8MB)" is an easy-to-use 20-page document that includes a plant list for the Bay Area.
 This guide is a tool to help landscape owners, designers, and managers use recycled water effectively and successfully in San Francisco Bay Area landscapes.

 Is the quality of Recycled Water good?